steviewalker/CMIP6_POC_flux_comparison/README.md

 Code written by Stevie Walker
 2020-2023

 This readme file is organized into four sections -  1.
 ESM file download and prep, 2. time series analysis, 3. spatial maps analysis, 4. regional time series analysis - with brief descriptions of each script.
-All code is described further and organized in the order you should run it in the .Rmd files.
+All code is described further and organized in the order you should run it in the .Rmd files. paper_figs.R: plots all figures in the manuscript.

 All code was run in a Microsoft Azure Linux server, enabling the analysis of large netcdf model output files.
 Different virtual machine sizes can be used, but I have found the F series v2 VMs to be the best because they have a performance boost for vector processing workloads and can be sized up to have a high number of CPUs.
 This is a benefit because code can be run in multiple R sessions.
 I used the TMUX terminal multiplexer to run code in the background, since some functions take over 2 weeks to run.